The 7 Best Acoustic-Electric Guitars Under $500

 The sub-$500 price range is a market warzone where guitar manufacturers are constantly trying to outdo each other.
 This is good news for us guitarists because it forces manufacturers to continually improve the quality while retaining competitive pricing, it gives us the chance to own top notch guitars without paying top dollars.
 With this in mind, here are the best acoustic electric guitar under 500 bucks.

-Note that some of the brands known for their expensive guitars were able to make great guitars within the $500 price range - and some with solid tops too.
+Note that some of the premium brands have great guitars within the $500 price range, and some even come equipped with solid tops.